EGI-Federation/documentation/content/en/internal/configuration-database/service-types/_index.md

   exist that use camelCase).

-These service types are used at some grid sites within EGI but aren't EGI operational tools or a part of the core middleware distributions (EMI, gLite, ARC, UNICORE, Globus etc).
+These service types are used at some grid sites within EGI but aren't EGI operational tools or a part of the core middleware distributions.

 ## Service Type List